-Our audit procedures included, among others, obtaining and analysing the valuation studies conducted by Company management on the main ownership interests, and verifying the clerical accuracy thereof and the adequacy of the valuation method used in relation to the investment held.
-To this end, we analysed the recovery assumptions used by management and the ability of the investees to pay dividends, where appropriate, the value of the business of the investees on the basis of the Company's percentage of ownership and the sensitivity analyses of the key assumptions identified.
-Lastly, we evaluated whether the disclosures included in Note 10 to the accompanying financial statements in connection with this matter are in conformity with those required by the applicable accounting regulations.
+Our audit procedures included, among others, obtaining and analysing the recoverability tests conducted by Company management on the ownership interests, and verifying the clerical accuracy thereof and the appropriateness of the valuation method used in relation to the investment held.
+Also, we analysed the recovery assumptions used by management and the consistency thereof with the historical data on the investees.
+In addition, we reviewed the sensitivity analyses of the key assumptions identified.

+Lastly, we focused our work on reviewing the disclosures made by the Company in relation to these investments.
+Notes 4.e.1 and 10 to the financial statements contain the disclosures relating to these matters required by the applicable accounting regulations.